sdesabbata/r-for-geographic-data-science/docs/310-comparing-data.md

 - `u089`: count of flats per Output Area (OA).
 The statistical unit for this variable is `Household_Spaces`.
 As OAs vary in size and composition, we can use `Total_Household_Spaces` to calculate the percentage of flats per OA, which is a more stable measure.
   - `perc_flats = (u089 / Total_Household_Spaces) * 100`
 - `u118`: 2 or more cars or vans in household.
 The statistical unit for this variable is `Household`.
-As OAs vary in size and composition, we can use `Total_Household_Spaces` to calculate the percentage of households per OA with 2 or more cars or vans, which is a more stable measure.
+As OAs vary in size and composition, we can use `Total_Households` to calculate the percentage of households per OA with 2 or more cars or vans, which is a more stable measure.
   - `perc_2ormore_cars = (u118 / Total_Households) * 100`

 The process of transforming variables to be within a certain range (such as a percentage, thus using a `[0..100]` range, or a `[0..1]` range) is commonly referred to as **normalisation**.
 The process of transforming a variable to have mean zero and standard deviation one (z-scores) is commonly referred to as **standardisation**.
 However, note that these terms are sometime used interchangably.